gaberull/excel_gcp_mysql_webapp/directory_structure.md

 # Structure of Directories, Important Files for Project

+**Note:** This web application no longer running on the original server

 - var/www/   (*document root folder*)
   - uploads/   (*folder where new files are added.
 Not publicly accessible*)
     - recent_excel.xlsx -  (*After upload*)